 And Qatar’s Supreme Committee for Delivery & Legacy released a statement last week, saying, “The recent events at FIFA will not impact on our preparations for the 2022 FIFA World Cup.”

-a former FIFA executive committee member and key member in the U.S. investigation into the governing body, admitted that he and other high-ranking officials took bribes ahead of the 1998 and 2010 World Cups, according to court records.
+American Chuck Blazer, a former FIFA executive committee member and key member of the U.S. investigation into the governing body, admitted that he and other high-ranking officials took bribes ahead of the 1998 and 2010 World Cups, according to court records.

-Trinidad's justice and legal affairs minister is calling on the lone indicted FIFA official from his country to go to New York to face trial in the scandal that's struck the soccer world like a dirty slide tackle.
+Trinidad’s justice and legal affairs minister is calling on Jack Warner, the lone indicted FIFA official from his country, to go to New York to face trial in the scandal that’s struck the soccer world like a dirty slide tackle.

-Ramadhar, a long-time political adversary of Warner's in Trinidad and Tobago, said Warner is inviting ridicule of the their homeland, and questioned why Warner won't go directly to New York to face charges.
+Ramadhar, a long-time political adversary of Warner’s in Trinidad and Tobago, said Warner is inviting ridicule of their homeland and questioned why Warner won’t go directly to New York to face charges.

 “I am a lawyer and I know the innocent rush to an early trial,” Ramadhar said.

 Since U.S. prosecutors handed down the indictment on May 26, Warner has threatened to expose the inner workings of FIFA and its president, Sepp Blatter, who was recently re-elected to a fifth term but just days later announced he would step down.

 On Wednesday, Warner released a paid political TV ad, titled “Jack Warner: The Gloves are Off,” in which he said he had prepared a comprehensive series of documents on FIFA’s transactions, including checks and corroborated statements.

-In the TV ad, aired in his native Trinidad and Tobago on Wednesday, Warner said he would "no longer keep secrets for those persons who now seek actively to destroy this country's hard-won international image."
+In the ad, aired in Trinidad and Tobago, Warner said he would “no longer keep secrets for those persons who now seek actively to destroy this country’s hard-won international image.”